 The filing fee is fixed at EUR 5,000.
-It must be paid with the submission of the notification the latest, because the confirmation about the payment of the fee is a mandatory annex to the notification.
+It must be paid with the submission of the notification at the latest, as the confirmation concerning payment of the fee is a mandatory annex to the notification.

 3.12 What impact, if any, do rules governing a public offer for a listed business have on the merger control clearance process in such cases?